 Treatments are also available for the effective management of the symptoms.
 Infants can be vaccinated after crossing 6 months of age.
 The dose is to be repeated every year owing to the fact that the composition of the vaccination is usually changed as per the changing strain of the virus.

 Once the child has been vaccinated, it will take about 2 months to become fully effective.
 It is important to know that there is no medicine that can help to completely cure influenza however some medicines can help to reduce the period of illness provided these are taken within the initial 48 hours.

 Common cold - The problem is as common as its name suggests.
-Common cold is also a viral infection that targets the upper respiratory tract.
+The common cold is also a viral infection that targets the upper respiratory tract.
 It is highly contagious some experts suggest that children are likely to develop the infection six to eight times a year.
 It is marked by symptoms that are somewhat similar to influenza.
-These include runny nose, soreness in the throat, persistent coughing and sneezing.
+These include runny nose, soreness in the throat, persistent coughing, and sneezing.
 In extreme cases, headaches and body aches are also common.
 It is important to know that the common cold is not as dangerous as influenza however it is important to manage the problem effectively.
 Focus on giving your child healthy meals and make sure that he/she is taking enough fluids.
 This will help to boost the recovery.
 Avoid giving any medicine to your child without consulting an expert.
-Over the counter, cough and cold medication should not be given two infants in children below 2 years of age unless recommended by the doctor.
+Over-the-counter, cough, and cold medication should not be given to two infants in children below 2 years of age unless recommended by the doctor.